kegnet/photon-thermistor/README.md

 # photon-thermistor
-A full configurable thermistor library for Particle Photon and other devices.
+A fully configurable thermistor library for Particle Photon and other devices.

-This library allows full configuration of Vcc, analog reference voltage, and ADC max, which should allow it to work for most devices.
+This library allows configuration of Vcc, analog reference voltage, and ADC max, which should allow it to work for most device configurations.
 Most thermistor libraries assume analogRef=Vcc, or ADC max=1024.

-Photon ADC max is 4095, NOT the typical Arduino 1023!
-On ESP8266 devices, ADC max is usually 1.0v, not 3.3v!
+* On Photon devices, ADC max is 4095, NOT the typical Arduino 1023!
+* On ESP8266 devices, ADC max is 1023 but analog reference is usually 1.0v, not 3.3v!

 For NTC (negative temperature coefficient) thermistors only.